david-grs/david-grs.github.io/_posts/2016-03-20-tls_performance_overhead_cost_linux.markdown

 linking.
 {% gist david-grs/8f8f38b6b63216a97c5c tls_get_offset.c %}
 <br />
-This is the actual implementation from the GLibc 2.20:
+This is the actual implementation from the glibc 2.20:
 {% gist david-grs/8f8f38b6b63216a97c5c dl-tls.c %}
 <br />
 The ABI specific parts are implemented in sysdeps ; as for x86_64, we access the TCB from the segment register FS: